 Jacqui has a younger sister, Jenny Flaugh, who is married to Michael Flaugh, and a younger brother, Todd Thurlow, who is married to Deanna Wintercorn.
 Jenny and Mike have one daughter, Evie.
 Todd and Deanna have three daughters, Natalie, Mary, and Julia.
 All reside in Martin County as do Jacqui’s parents.

-Jacqui’s Government Experience
+Jacqui’s Local Government Experience

 Jacqui has served as a commissioner for the Town of Sewall’s Point since 2008.
-Her second term ends in November 2016.
+Her second term ended in November 2016.
 From July 2011 to November 2012, Jacqui served as the Town’s mayor.
 She is most proud of being part of the Town Commission when it:

 Implemented a $3.2 million FEMA grant to raise houses in the flood zone which resulted in lower insurance costs for all homeowners within the flood zone (2008-Present)